-Figures 2-1 and 2-2 show charger mounting bracket locations.
+Figures 2-1, 2-2, and 2-3 show charger mounting bracket locations.
 Charger mounting options are listed below.

-- A 12" or 24" cabinet can be mounted in a 19" rack using the supplied rack angle brackets; the wide bracket option is required for a 23" rack - All cabinets can be fastened to a wall using the supplied rack angle brackets fastened to rear of cabinet - All cabinets can be free standing on a solid or elevated floor; optional floor mounting brackets are required
+- A 12" or 24" cabinet can be mounted in a 19" rack using the supplied rack angle brackets; the wide bracket option is required for a 23" rack - A 30" cabinet can be mounted in a 23" rack using the supplied rack angle brackets - All cabinets can be fastened to a wall using the supplied rack angle brackets fastened to rear of cabinet - All cabinets can be free standing on a solid or elevated floor; optional floor mounting brackets are required

-CAUTION ATTENTION Charger models that output 24 Vdc @ 50A or 100A can have hot cabinet surfaces.
+CAUTION ATTENTION Charger models that output 48 Vdc @ 50A or 100A can have hot cabinet surfaces.
 Install these models so that top and rear cabinet surfaces are unlikely to be touched by personnel.
-La surface des cabinets peut être CHAUDE pour les modèles de chargeur avec une sortie de 24 Vdc @ 50A ou 100A.
+La surface des cabinets peut être CHAUDE pour les modèles de chargeur avec une sortie de 48 Vdc @ 50A ou 100A.
 Installez ces modèles dans un endroit ou ils sont peu susceptibles d'être touchés par le personnel.
 Charger models with drip shields are to be placed where the shield is unlikely be in contact with people.
 The shield should not have anything set upon it.
 Les modèles avec un " pare-gouttes " doivent être placées là le dessus est peu probable d'être en contact avec du personnel.
 Ne rien placer sur le pare-gouttes.